SmartTensors/GeoThermalCloud.jl/SWNM/README.md

 Our machine learning analyses presented here aim to identify patterns of hydrogeothermal systems in SWNM.

-We target to find geothermal processes and attributes associated with the analyzed hydrogeothermal systems, in specific, and pthe analzyed hysiographic provinces, in general.
+We target to find geothermal processes and attributes associated with the analyzed hydrogeothermal systems, in specific, and the analyzed physiographic provinces, in general.

 # SWNM Machine Learning Repository